AbhayJoshi-Dev/InventorySystem/README.md

 ## Inventory System

-A grid based Inventory System written in C++ in Unreal Engine 5
+A grid based Inventory System written in C++ in Unreal Engine 5.
+This project was developed for the purpose of learning Unreal Engine.

 ![](https://i.imgur.com/ZCVaVCp.gif)